Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL at all international airports
+• Visa is NOT EXEMPT, but you are eligible to obtain Visa on Arrival (VOA) at all international airports

 —

-• Eligible nationalities: All nationalities, except Iran, Palestine and Syria
+• Eligible nationalities: All Visa-Required and non-e-Visa eligible nationalities, except Iran, Palestine and Syria

 • Permitted visas: All valid used/unused multiple-entry Schengen visas